centreon/centreon-documentation/en/service-mapping/ba-management.md

       downtime is stopped.
     - When a BA is in planned downtime due to indicators downtime inheritance: If an impact comes from an indicators that has no planned downtime, the BA downtime is stopped.
-- **Ignore the indicatore in the calculation**: when the indicator impacts the BA and is it planned downtime, its status/impact is ignored from the calculation.
+- **Ignore the indicator in the calculation**: when the indicator impacts the BA and is it planned downtime, its status/impact is ignored from the calculation.

 After configuring the way the business activity status is computed, you'll be able to configure the following properties: